Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 Hermione felt caught between her desire for the apprenticeship and her desire to be with her friends in Gryffindor Tower.
 She mulled over the alternatives.
 She understood why it was required, but it did not make it any easier.

-“Will I be given free time to spend as I please?” she asked.
+“Will I be given free time to spend as I please?” she asked, protectively hugging the contract to her chest.

 “Miss Granger, you will be an indentured servant - not a house-elf!
 Of course you will have private time,” he snarled.
 Sometimes she tried his patience.